idaholab/Deep-Lynx-ML-Adapter/variable_selection/user_guide/README.md

 The purpose is to generate a `.json` file that contains the relevant information for instantiating numerous machine learning model (`ML_Model`) objects.
 Samples are provided which include a sample Jupyter Notebook called `sample_variable_selection.ipynb` and a sample output file called `sample.json`.

 ## JSON File Format
 The `.json` file should contain an array of json objects for instantiating machine learning model(`ML_Model`) objects.
-The next section describes the required format of the creating a json object.
+The next section describes the required format for each json object.

 ```
 [